 Cruciferous vegetables are also known by their plant family name Brassicaceae.
 Some cruciferous vegetables fall into the category of brassica oleracea.

-Some individuals have been found to develop an allergy to brassica oleracea pollen, but this isn’t the same as a cruciferous vegetable allergy.
+Some individuals have been found to develop an , but this isn’t the same as a cruciferous vegetable allergy.

 More research is needed to see how much of the population has a cruciferous vegetable allergy.